WASdev/sample.voice.gateway/soe/python/README.md

 	![Image of Create Bluemix app](./images/python-flask-create-app.png)

-2. Download the starter code for you newly created application and copy it into a temporary directory
+2. Download the starter code for your newly created application and copy it into a temporary directory

 	![Image of starter code](./images/python-flask-download-code.png)